 For admittance to the master’s program applicants need to fulfill the following admission requirements:

-Applicants must have successfully completed a degree course in law at a German or non-German university.
+Applicants must have successfully completed a degree course, preferably in law, at a German or non-German university.

 Participants must prove a minimum of one year work experience in addition to their undergraduate or first degree.